shyamsingh13/linear_regression/README.md

 to the better performance in the model.
 Then we removed the oulier to from the data.
 Later on rerun the model & got the Rsquare of 81%.

-#2 About the Property_Price dataset
+# 2 About the Property_Price dataset

 Aim of the model--

 The aim to predict the property price.

-Here we followed the same procedure as the above as it was also having some null and nan also some ouliers where so deal with that we followed same step as above and Just to practice.
+Here Also we followed the same procedure as the above as it was also having some null and nan also some ouliers where so deal with that we followed same step as above and Just to practice.
 Here We got the Rsquare as 85%

-#3 About the Lungcap_data
+# 3 About the Lungcap_data

 problem statement---